1- Self-Care For Low Back Pain

 The more mobile these muscles are the more the back can run without damage.
 It is typically recommended to start small—stretch for 20 to 30 seconds and stop a range if it causes injury.

 Strengthening exercises.
-Increasing the abdominal, hip, and gluteus muscles that help the spine, also called the core muscles, can support reduce low back pain.
+Increasing the abdominal, hip, and gluteus muscles that help the spine, also called the core muscles, can support and reduce low back pain.
 Two popular programs are the McKenzie system and Dynamic Lumbar Stabilization.

 - The McKenzie method increases the spine through developing core muscle strength, decreasing pain caused by compressed spinal buildings such as a herniated disc produced by a reduced disc space.